 Due diligence is the cornerstone of acting responsibly.
 The OECD Due Diligence Guidance provides practical advice to companies in this work.

-The purpose of the guide is to provide a clear and concise explanation of how companies can conduct due diligence assessments in line with the OECD Guidelines.
+The purpose of the guidance is to provide a clear and concise explanation of how companies can conduct due diligence assessments in line with the OECD Guidelines.

-The guide will also promote a common understanding between authorities and stakeholders of what due diligence assessments for responsible business are.
+The guidance will also promote a common understanding between authorities and stakeholders of what due diligence assessments for responsible business are.

 Ground-breaking agreement